 What are competencies?

-Get More Info A competency is defined as an individual capability, proficiency, skill, behavior, value or body of knowledge.
-For our CBE degree, that includes competencies such as: understanding change models and strategies; understanding cost-volume profit analysis; and having the ability to read and comprehend annual reports.
+A competency is defined as an individual capability, proficiency, skill, behavior, value or body of knowledge.
+For this degree, that includes competencies such as: understanding change models and strategies; understanding cost-volume profit analysis; and having the ability to read and comprehend annual reports.

 When you begin work on a particular competency, you will take a pre-assessment to determine which areas you already understand, and then the platform will automatically tailor your learning to the knowledge and skill areas you need to develop further in order to demonstrate mastery.